peteradeojo/devchallenges-authenticator/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user storie.
+The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user stories.

 ## How To Use